3 Real-Life Ways Travel Agents Save You Money

 Many an article has been written about why you'd use a travel agent.
 They usually cite saving you time, the expertise they bring to the table, and knowing you have an advocate if anything goes wrong as the most enticing reasons to use an agent.

 Really?
 I agree whole-heartedly but let’s be honest here, that’s kinda hogwash if you aren’t sold on using a travel agent in the first place.
-You want tangible benefits—something you can experience right away, something you can’t get from Expedia.com.
+You want tangible, monetary benefits—something that will make an immediate difference (especially in your bank account), and something you can’t get from Expedia, Booking.com, Travelocity, etc.

-So, let’s chat about 3 little-known ways you can save money booking with a travel agent instead of Expedia.com (or other OTAS -- online travel agencies).
+So, let’s chat about 3 little-known ways you can save money booking with a travel agent instead of other OTAS — online travel agencies.

 1. You Can Pay in Installments (Deposit and Final Payment)

-When you book your vacation online, you have to pay in full at the time of booking.
+When you book your vacation online, you can only book with a full payment.
 When you use a travel agent, you can book by putting down a deposit.
 Yup, you can reserve your spot for as little as $100 per person1.

 Here’s how paying in installments helps you:

-B) Maybe you’re still a skeptic.
+Maybe you’re still a skeptic or don't need to budget for your trip.
 After all, you’re good with money—you have ample savings to draw from for your vacation.

 2) Lock-in the Price and Space on Your Vacation for 24 Hours